emisgroup/exa-data-analyst-assessment/README.md

 ## Submit your solution
 Create a public Github repository and push your solution including any documentation you feel necessary.
 Commit often - we would rather see a history of trial and error than a single monolithic push.
 When you're finished, please send us the URL to the repository.
+Please note that if successful, you will be asked to go over your solution and presentation of your data output and findings in the first part of your interview.